 - Unusually close ties between the Clinton campaign and Democratic party, as illustrated by articles on Politico, Counterpunch, and more.

 - Sinclair Broadcast Group had various local news anchors read a script to deliver a coordinated message.
 (2018)

 - Manufacturing Consent: The Political Economy of the Mass Media by Noam Chomsky and Edward S. Herman

-(Latest edit was made in November 2017.
-Information on media ownership is current as of August 2016.)
+(Latest edit was made in April 2018.
+Above information on media ownership is current as of August 2016 and may be outdated.)